HanWeinrich/NOAA-PMEL-OME_eDNA_DiscFilters_Extraction_Proctocol_Centrifuge_BeBOP/NOAA-PMEL-OME_Extraction_Protocol_DiscFilter_Centrifuge.md

 #### Before beginning, review the three options for starting filter type and condition and decide which option fits your filters.
 Read carefully to determine which steps apply to your filter extraction, as some steps only apply to a certain filter type/storage condition.

-**Option A: the filter is stored in a 5 mL or other tube containing EtOH and stored in a freezer Option B: the filter is stored in a 5 mL or other tube that does not contain EtOH and is stored in a freezer Option C: the sample was collected and stored in a Smith-Root self preserving eDNA filter**
+**Option A:** the filter is stored in a 5 mL or other tube containing EtOH and stored in a freezer **Option B:** the filter is stored in a 5 mL or other tube that does not contain EtOH and is stored in a freezer **Option C:** the sample was collected and stored in a Smith-Root self preserving eDNA filter

 1AB. (*Option A & B only*) Pull samples out of the freezer and allow to thaw for 5-10 minutes.

-1C. (*Option C only*) Remove the Smith-Root filter from its bag and carefully open (white rubber side up)
+1C. (*Option C only*) Remove the Smith-Root filter from its bag and carefully open (white rubber side up).

 2C. (*Option C only*) Using sterilized forceps, carefully remove the disc filter from the Smith-Root, ensuring that you do not also accidentally grab the paper backing filter.